DenisGorbachev/playbook-of-programming/README.md

 1. Loop until all:
   1. You can understand all use cases.
   1. User has provided all use cases OR User can't provide more use cases because he's tired.

+## Write an event definition

+1. Write event name.
+1. Write event parameter definitions

+## Generate tests

+1. Run test generator.
+1. Check the generated test:
+  1. If the test is valid: implement it.
+  1. If the test duplicates another test: write a test filter function to prevent the generator from creating such tests.

 ## Write a story